Renan Demirkan

-Renan Demirkan (born 12 June 1955) is a German writer and actress.
-In 2016, she initiated the call "checkpoint:demokratie", which became a registered association in May 2017 and of which she is the chairman of the board.
+Renan Demirkan (born 12 June 1955) is a Turkish-born German writer and actress.
+In 2016, she initiated the call "checkpoint:demokratie", which became a registered association in May 2017 and of which she is the chair of the board.
 In June 2017, she founded the non-profit company "Zeit der Maulbeeren", of which she is the managing director.
 The project is supported by the state of NRW and is a free three-week offer to financially needy women with cancer, with or without children.